UoB-COMSM0110/2024-group-8/README.md

 ![image](https://github.com/UoB-COMSM0110/2024-group-8/blob/ed656e777c438fc46b1eddd22f5fcd895ce16ebd/images/SystemUsabilityScale.png)<br>

-[ Figure X: SUS test undertaken on two game modes. ]
+[ Figure 14: SUS test undertaken on two game modes. ]

 We undertook a Wilcoxon signed-rank test on the SUS data, showing clear significance.
 [Click here](https://github.com/UoB-COMSM0110/2024-group-8/blob/650cf9ba97493ddc45fcb91911e0dda87754c9d5/Documents/sus.md) to see the raw data.<br>
 For a set of 10 participants, a W test statistic of 3 was calculated.
 Using the chart of known values, this shows that a significance level of 0.01 was achieved, or 99% certainty that there is a real difference between the ‘easy’ and ‘hard’ selections.